cylc/cylc-doc/src/user-guide/writing-suites.rst

-   *Task names need not be hardwired into task implementations* because task and suite identity can be extracted portably from the task execution environment supplied by the suite server program (:ref:`TaskExecutionEnvironment`) - then to rename a task you can just change its name in the suite configuration.
+   *Task names need not be hardwired into task implementations* because task and suite identity can be extracted portably from the task execution environment supplied by the :term:`scheduler` (:ref:`TaskExecutionEnvironment`) - then to rename a task you can just change its name in the suite configuration.